Human beings can lose their lives in libraries. They ought to be warned.

 The range is diverse not just in origin, but in subject matter and authorship.
 Here is Petchey again: ‘the books display the range of work which the European press was capable of publishing by the early 17th century in authorship, language and subject-matter, with Roman Catholic, Orthodox and Calvinist authors as well as Anglicans and Presbyterians, with texts in Hebrew, Persian, Syriac, Coptic and Greek as well as Latin and English, with medieval chroniclers, Tartar astronomers, Cardinals and Jesuits, Huguenots, a Portuguese bishop, a Bohemian educationalist, a Quaker prisoner in the Tolbooth of Aberdeen, as well as the expected host of English clergymen and lawyers’.
 The Library is also an intriguing testament to the history of book selling and book collecting: it contains volumes once owned by Francis Bacon, Cardinal Richelieu, the Duke of Pomerania and the Elector of Brandenburg.

 But perhaps the most wonderful thing about Plume’s Library today is that it is open to anyone who wishes to read and research among its treasures (though understandably, books can no longer be borrowed).
-See the Library website for details of location, visiting hours and more.
+See the Library website for for more details.
 My thanks to Sue Belsham for showing me round.